I think I or someone I know was the victim of a scam or financial exploitation. Who can I contact for help?

 If you suspect a scam, there are a few important steps you should take right away.

 - Contact your state attorney general.
-Visit the National Association of Attorneys General website for the contact information of each state attorney general.
+Visit the website for the contact information of each state attorney general.

-- If you or someone you care about is the victim of a fraud, scam or financial exploitation, you can submit a complaint with the Federal Trade Commission.
+- If you or someone you care about is the victim of a fraud, scam or financial exploitation, you can with the Federal Trade Commission.

 Because all scams are different, you might have to reach out to a number of other local, state, and federal agencies depending on your situation.
-Take a look at this guide on managing someone elses money for more information on financial exploitation and scams.
+Take a look at this on managing someone else’s money for more information on financial exploitation and scams.